 If you choose to count in order to practice being present, you can put a count of 1 to 10 to each breath, and then return to 1.
 If you drift off, always resume the count at 1 and don’t continue where you left off.

-For further practical steps and encouragements to help you maintain your focus on breath and the belly that creates it, please refer to Some Practical Solutions to Difficulties that Arise in Our Practice.
+For further practical steps and encouragements to help you maintain your focus on breath and the belly that creates it, please refer to our FAQ section.